itumotlana08/Bank-Client-Churn-Analysis/README.md

 4. What percentage of the clients who've complained, eventually ended up leaving the bank?

 ### Data Analysis

+#### Analysing Churn By Age And Gender
+In order to figure this one out, I made use of the "Exited", "Age", and "Gender" columns.
+The issue is that the "Age" column had to be modified if we were going to have a visualization that would be pleasing to the eye, individuals had to be grouped into their age categories to avoid having a visualization that represented every individual age.
+To achieve this, I made use of the binning function in power BI to create 10 groups of similar ages.

+#### Analysing Churn By Client's Card Type
+To answer this question, we needed two data points, "card type" and "total client churn", the issue is that we didn't have the total number of client's who've left in our dataset as it was, so to solve this problem, I made use of DAX in power BI to create a measure of the total client churn, this was achieved by using the SUM() function.

+#### Analysing Percentage Of Complainant's Who Eventually Left
+Last but not least, in order to get to the bottom of this question, a value couldn't simply be pulled from the dataset, so I again made use of Power BI's language 'DAX' to create a new measure.
+I then formatted the result to be displayed as a percentage.

 ### Results And Insights